bzsub/th-disease/README.md

-# BIKE REPAIR SITE
+# DISEASE UI

-This is a basic UI where you can CRUD diseases, symptoms and risks.
+This is a simple UI where you can assign risks and symptomps to disesases.

 ## Technologies Used